 With this catchy title, Simon Hazeldine has crafted a tome about the pitfalls of business owners holding themselves back with self-limiting beliefs.
 The book urges business people to turn their focus inwards in order to understand themselves.
 Everything else in business becomes secondary to that, including increasing the performance of others around you.

-Like the aforementioned book, this is approachable whilst remaining grounded in scientific theory about moulding your mind for business success.
+Like the aforementioned book, this is approachable whilst remaining grounded in scientific theory about molding your mind for business success.
 It is useful in providing practical strategies in the business place to take advantage of.
 Look no further than this book to transform your mentality for the workplace.

 Influence: The Psychology of Persuasion